intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/docker_cpp_xpu_quickstart.md

     For Windows installation, refer to this [guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/DockerGuides/docker_windows_gpu.html#install-docker-desktop-for-windows).

 #### Setting Docker on windows

-If you want to run this image on windows, please refer to (this document)[https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/docker_windows_gpu.html#install-docker-on-windows] to set up Docker on windows.
-And run below steps on wls ubuntu.
-And you need to enable `--net=host`,follow [this guide](https://docs.docker.com/network/drivers/host/#docker-desktop) so that you can easily access the service running on the docker.
+Need to enable `--net=host`,follow [this guide](https://docs.docker.com/network/drivers/host/#docker-desktop) so that you can easily access the service running on the docker.
 The [v6.1x kernel version wsl]( https://learn.microsoft.com/en-us/community/content/wsl-user-msft-kernel-v6#1---building-the-microsoft-linux-kernel-v61x) is recommended to use.Otherwise, you may encounter the blocking issue before loading the model to GPU.

 ### Pull the latest image
 ```bash